 Professor Andrew Deeks, UCD President, said, “Today’s announcement provides us with the opportunity to apply UCD’s significant research and health sciences expertise to the development of genomic research and precision medicine in Ireland with potential to add real value in improving healthcare delivery and patient outcomes.”

-Professor Orla Feely, UCD Vice President for Research, Innovation and Impact said, “Our collaboration with GMI provides a significant platform for UCD, and our affiliated hospitals within the Irish East Hospital Group, to build capacity, skills and infrastructure in the area of genomic medicine.
+Professor Orla Feely, UCD Vice President for Research, Innovation and Impact said, “Our collaboration with GMI provides a significant platform for UCD, and our affiliated hospitals within the Ireland East Hospital Group, to build capacity, skills and infrastructure in the area of genomic medicine.
 This agreement is the culmination of extensive discussions around how opportunities in genomic medicine and its benefits to patients can be realised in a careful and appropriate way.
 We now look forward to working with GMI to deliver globally impactful research that advances the field of precision medicine and puts Ireland at the centre of global genomics research and innovation.”